Carlos Maldonado (catcher)

-Carlos Luis Maldonado (born January 3, 1979) is a Venezuelan former professional baseball catcher and current professional baseball coach in the Texas Rangers organization.
+Carlos Luis Maldonado (born January 3, 1979) is a Venezuelan former professional baseball catcher and current coach in the Texas Rangers organization.
 He played in Major League Baseball (MLB) for the Pittsburgh Pirates and the Washington Nationals.

 Playing career

 Maldonado originally signed with the Seattle Mariners organization in 1996 as a non-drafted free agent.
 He was traded to the Houston Astros for infielder Carlos Hernández on March 21, 2000, then spent time in the minor league systems of the Astros, Chicago White Sox, and Pittsburgh Pirates, before making his major league debut with the Pirates in 2006.
 Maldonado appeared in eight games that year, collecting two hits in nineteen at-bats, for a batting average of .105.
 He also stole one base.
 After the end of the season, the Pirates removed him from their 40-man roster, but called him back up in for September 2007, where he hit 2 home runs.
 He became a free agent at the end of the 2008 season.
 In January 2009, Maldonado signed a minor league contract with an invite to spring training with the Boston Red Sox.
 On August 10, 2009, Maldonado was released by the Boston Red Sox.
 He spent 2010 in the Washington Nationals organization, and appeared in four games for the Major League team.
 He spent 2011 with Triple-A Syracuse, hitting .234 in 38 games with 1 HR and 12 RBI.
 He started 2012 with Syracuse, hitting .211 in 21 games with 2 HR and 6 RBI.
 On May 15, 2012, Maldonado was called up to Washington when backup catcher Sandy León was placed on the 15-day DL.
 On June 25, he was optioned back to Syracuse.
 He was 0–9 with 2 BB and 1 RBI in 4 games.
 On August 3, Maldonado was designated for assignment to create roster space for recently acquired Kurt Suzuki.
 He elected free agency on Oct.
 16, 2012, but re-signed with the Nationals shortly thereafter on a Minor League deal.

 Following the 2013 season, Maldonado returned to his native Venezuela to continue playing.